CLEARSY/tutorial-ABZ-2023/README.md

 3. Conclusion

 __Resources__
-Directions, software (IDE), slides, models, and source code are hosted at https://github.com/CLEARSY/tutorial-ABZ-2023
+Directions, software (IDE), slides, models, and source code are hosted at https://github.com/CLEARSY/tutorial-ABZ-2023.
+Software and slides will be released before the tutorial.
+Models (solutions to exercices) will be released after the tutorial.

 __Requirements__